fsrodriguezm/meanApp/README.md

 ![Screenshot](/meanApp.png)

-docker-compose is being utilized to bring up all three services.
+docker-compose is utilized to bring up all services.
 ```
 angular
 node